DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "(Negative *sched* means relatlvely easy fixtures to date, positive *sched* means harder fixtures.)"
 ---

-Next update will be on Friday.
+Next update will be on the weekend of 13-14 January.

 {% include leagues/england-premier-league/alt3-table.html %}